Precedent-setting court decision could have far-reaching implications.

 The Colorado Court of Appeals accepted the brief, filed jointly by CLA, CFB and the CCGA, in support of the feedyard on January 18, 2019.

-Decades of Effort to Protect the Environment
+Decades of Work Protecting the Environment

 Livestock production naturally results in byproducts, including: manure, urine, bedding, feed waste, dry harvested forage, and other related raw materials.
 Farmers and ranchers are mindful of the value of these byproducts and their use has proven to be beneficial to agriculture’s long-term sustainability.